 The recipe calls for whitefish.
-You could use tilapia, orange or white ruffy, trout, flounder, halibut, grouper, mako, sole, or swordfish and it’d work just fine.
+You could use tilapia, orange or white ruffy, trout, flounder, halibut, grouper, mako, or sole and it will work just fine.
+Not a fan of fish?
+Try this with fried shrimp!
+My kids were all kinds of doubtful as I cooked these up but when Tessa took her first bite she actually exclaimed “THESE ARE SOOO GOOD”.
+Not even kidding.

 1 tablespoon water